zyczyh/Github-TeamBot/DEPLOY.md

 > Example command: @teambot @your_github_username

 #### Use Case 2: Getting Weekly Report As Manager
 1. The weekly report has been scheduled to be sent out on a weekly basis(Every Friday ).
-For test purpose, we have set up a simulator that triggers the task of sending reports to all members upon clicking the “submit” button.
-Go to
-“https://csc510-19.herokuapp.com/test/mission-trigger” to trigger the bot to send weekly reports to all users.
+For test purpose, we have set up a simulator that triggers the task of sending reports to all members upon clicking the "submit" button.
+Go to https://csc510-19.herokuapp.com/test/mission-trigger to trigger the bot to send weekly reports to all users.

 2. Back to Mattermost.
 You will receive a direct message.
-The message includes a ‘baby report’, which gives a glance of your report of the current week and a link to a more detailed and interactable weekly report.
+The message includes a 'baby report', which gives a glance of your report of the current week and a link to a more detailed and interactable weekly report.

 3. For managers, your report shows not only the progress of the whole team but also how each team member is doing so that you can track their progress.

 4. You can @teambot and ask for the information you need (statistics of commits/lines of code/pull requests).
 If teambot can't understand your query, he will responds you a specific query format guiding you to correctly interact with him and get the information you need.
 If you are not the team manager, you can't query other team members' statistics (managers have different query format with other members).
 To get the full report that covers everything, simply @teambot and say "Send me my report".

+> Example command: @teambot {"type": "commit", "from": "2019-11-01T10:26:00.996Z", "to": "2019-12-03T10:26:00.996Z", "username":  "mngr1"}

 #### Use Case 3: Getting Weekly Report As User
 Since team member’s Mattermost message is basically the same as managers, we will simply provide you a link to checkout user reports: [click_here](https://csc510-mattermost-19.herokuapp.com/user-report/cyuan7/2019-10-22) so that you don’t have to log out and relog in as a team member.